Jean-Sylvain Emien Mambé

 Jean-Sylvain Emien Mambé (born 16 September 1970) is an Ivorian prelate of the Catholic Church who works in the diplomatic service of the Holy See.

 Biography

 Jean-Sylvain Emien Mambé was born on 16 September 1970 in Jacqueville, Côte d'Ivoire.
 He was ordained a priest for the Diocese of Yopougon on 14 December 1997.

+Diplomatic career

-He entered the diplomatic service of the Holy See on 1 July 2005, and served in the pontifical representations in Angola, Nigeria, New Zealand, Spain, the Czech Republic, Guinea and Mali.
+He entered the diplomatic service of the Holy See on 1 July 2005 and served in the pontifical representations in Angola, Nigeria, New Zealand, Spain, the Czech Republic, Guinea and Mali.
 He holds a degree in canon law.

 On 2 February 2022, Pope Francis appointed him Titular Archbishop of Potenza Picena and Apostolic Nuncio to Mali.
 On 12 November 2022, he was appointed nuncio of Guinea as well.